mvolkmann/blog/src/smalltalk.md

 Another way to find a class that is useful when its class category is not known is to:

-- press shift-return OR
+- Press shift-return OR
-  hover over the top, first column in a System Browser and press cmd-f
+  hover over the top, first column in a System Browser and press cmd-f.
-- enter part of the class name
+- Enter part of the class name.
-- select the class from the popup list that appears
+- Select a class name from the popup list that appears.
+- If shift-return was pressed, a new System Browser will open to display the selected class.
+  If cmd-f was pressed in an existing System Browser, the selected class will be displayed there.

 To sort the class category or message category names alphabetically, hover over their column and press cmd-a (alphabetize).